This site uses cookies to provide logins and other features. Please accept the use of cookies by clicking Accept.

 - species_name (must exist in the database)

-- population_name (a population is a grouping of accessions. if the population already exists in the database, the accession will be added into it, otherwise, the new population will be created.)
+- population_name (a population is a grouping of accessions.
+If the population already exists in the database, the accession will be added to it; otherwise, a new population will be created).
+Multiple populations can be specified, using the pipe symbol (|) as the separator (for example, pop1|pop2|pop3)

 - organization_name (the name(s) of the organization(s) which use this accession e.g. NARO,IITA)